vezeukwu/BestCart_Mini_Mart_Project/README.md

 •	The highest selling products during winter and Spring are: Red Lines 405 and small chip 60g in the category of food and snacks

-## Key insights and recommendations include:
+## Key insights and recommendations
 •	£21.25M in Total Revenue with 6.60M Units Sold across various product categories.

 •	A clear visualization of monthly sales trends, highlighting peak seasons from May to October.
 Regular Coffee and Grilled Cheese are the highest-selling products by quantity, while Blue Line and Red Line products generate the most revenue.